 Cropredy is a small village which lies roughly on the mid-point of the Oxford Canal and close to Banbury in Oxfordshire.
-Each year in August, the sleepy village comes alive when Fairport's Cropredy Convention - an annual festival of folk and rock music is staged.
+Each year in August, the sleepy village comes alive when Fairport's Cropredy Convention - an annual festival of folk and rock music.

 The Canal & River Trust manages 10 long term leisure moorings at this site.